Neural Diffusion Processes: Introduction

 \section{Introduction}

-Gaussian processes (GPs) offer a powerful framework for defining distributions over functions \cite{rasmussen06}.
-A key benefit of GPs is their exchangability, which makes it possible to get consistent predictions at arbitrary locations from a trained model.
-However, two key factors limit the scope of real-world tasks that can be effectively tackled with GPs.
-Firstly, the cost of inference scales as $\mathcal{O}(N^3)$, where $N$ is the number of datapoints.
-Secondly, the conventional approach of adopting a point estimate for the hyperparameters is often problematic, while the more principled solution of performing full marginalisation can be prohibitively computationally expensive \parencite{lalchand2020approximate}.
+Gaussian processes (GPs) offer a powerful framework for defining distributions over functions \citep{rasmussen06}.
+It is an appealing framework because Bayes rule allows one to reason consistently about the predictive distribution, allowing the model to be data efficient.
+However, for many problems, GPs are not an appropriate prior.
+Consider, for example, a function that has a single discontinuity at some unknown location.
+This is one classic example of a distribution of functions that cannot be expressed in terms of a GP \citep{Neal1998Regression}.

-Neural network (NN) based generative models can also learn a distribution over functions, allowing them to mimic GPs.
-Successful methods include the meta-learning approaches of Neural Processes (NPs) \parencite{garnelo2018neural}, the Gaussian NPs \parencite{bruinsma2021gaussian,markou2021efficient}, and the VAE-based \parencite{mishra2020pi,fortuin2020gp}.
+One popular approach to these problems is to abandon GPs, in favour of Neural Network-based generative models.
+Successful methods include the meta-learning approaches of Neural Processes (NPs) \citep{garnelo2018neural,garnelo2018conditional}, and VAE-based models \citep{mishra2020pi,fortuin2020gp}.
 By leveraging a large number of small datasets during training, they are able to transfer knowledge across datasets at prediction time.
-Using NNs is appealing since most of the computational effort is expended during the training process, while the task of prediction becomes usually considerably more straightforward.
-A further major advantage of a NN-based approach is that it allows full marginalisation over the GP hyperparameters, a task that can prove computationally challenging for conventional GP models, even for relatively small datasets.
+Using Neural Networks (NNs) is appealing since most of the computational effort is expended during the training process, while the task of prediction becomes more straightforward.
+A further major advantage of a NN-based approach is that they are not restricted by Gaussianity.

-We seek to improve on these methods by extending an existing state-of-the-art NN-based generative model.
-In terms of sample quality, the so-called probabilistic denoising diffusion model \parencite{sohl2015deep,song2020improved,ho2020denoising} has recently been shown to outperform existing generative methods on tasks such as image \cite{nichol2021glide, ramesh2022hierarchical}, molecular structure \cite{xu2022geodiff}, point cloud \cite{luo2021diffusion} and audio signal \cite{kong2020diffwave} generation.
-However, out-of-the-box diffusion models are not able to generate samples from continuous stochastic processes.
-This is difficult, because we require the samples to be \emph{functions} that can be evaluated at arbitrary locations in their input domain.
-Additionally for the samples to be drawn from a stochastic process, we expect them to adhere to certain properties, such as exchangeability --- i.e., the joint probability distribution does not change when the order of function evaluations is altered.
-This makes the problem fundamentally different from generating images, or audio waves.